haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 The NMR-identified residues and their surface neighbors generated with the above command can be used to define ambiguous interactions restraints, either using the NMR identified residues as active in HADDOCK, or combining those with the surface neighbors.

-The difference between `active` and `passive` residues in HADDOCK is:
+The difference between `active` and `passive` residues in HADDOCK is as follows:

-*__active__* residues will be "forced" to be at the interface, meaning that if the end models they are not an energetic penalty will be paid.
+*__Active residues__*: These residues are "forced" to be at the interface.
+If they are not part of the interface in the final models, an energetic penalty will be applied.
 The interface in this context is defined by the union of active and passive residues on the partner molecules.

-*__passive__* residues should be at the interface, if they are not no energetic penalty is paid.
+*__Passive residues__*: These residues are expected to be at the interface.
+However, if they are not, no energetic penalty is applied.

-In general it is better to be too generous rather than too strict in the definition of passive residues.
+In general, it is better to be too generous rather than too strict in the definition of passive residues.
 An important aspect is to filter both the active (the residues identified from your mapping experiment) and passive residues by their solvent accessibility.
 This is done automatically when using the `haddock3-restraints passive_from_active` command: residues with less that 15% relative solvent accessibility (same cutoff as the default in the HADDOCK server) are discared.
-This is however not a hard limit and you might consider including even more buried residues if some important chemical group seems solvent accessible from a visual inspection.
+This is, however, not a hard limit, and you might consider including even more buried residues if some important chemical group seems solvent accessible from a visual inspection.

 <hr>

 ### Defining ambiguous restraints

 Once you have identified your active and passive residues for both molecules, you can proceed with the generation of the ambiguous interaction restraints (AIR) file for HADDOCK.
-For this you can either make use of our online [GenTBL][gentbl] web service, entering the list of active and passive residues for each molecule, the chainIDs of each molecule and saving the resulting restraint list to a text file, or use again one of the `haddock3-restraints` sub-command.
+For this you can either make use of our online [GenTBL][gentbl] web service, entering the list of active and passive residues for each molecule, the chainIDs of each molecule and saving the resulting restraint list to a text file, or use another `haddock3-restraints` sub-command.

-To use our `haddock3-restraints active_passive_to_ambig` script you need to create for each molecule a file containing two lines:
+To use our `haddock3-restraints active_passive_to_ambig` script, you need to create for each molecule a file containing two lines:

 * The first line corresponds to the list of active residues (numbers separated by spaces)
 * The second line corresponds to the list of passive residues (numbers separated by spaces).

-*__Important__*: The file must consist of two lines, but a line could be empty (e.g. if you do not want to define active residues for one molecule).
-There must however be at least one set of active residue defined for one of the molecule.
+*__Important__*: The file must consist of two lines, but a line can be empty (e.g., if you do not want to define active residues for one molecule).
+However, there must be at least one set of active residue defined for one of the molecules.

 * For the antibody we will use the predicted paratope as active and no passive residues defined.
 The corresponding file can be found in the `restraints` directory as `antibody-paratope.act-pass`: